 Session Dates: 2 week session: June 9 - 23 3 week session: June 23 - July 13 5 week session: June 9 - July 13

 Western Iberia Archaeology

 Dr. Emma Ljung, Princeton University, Rui Mataloto, Municipality of Redondo, and Dr. Joey Williams, University of Central Oklahoma

-The Santa Susana Archaeological Project is seeking applicants for its sixth season of excavation and survey at the large Roman villa site in Alto Alentejo, Portugal.
+The Santa Susana Archaeological Project is seeking applicants for its seventh season of excavation and survey at the large Roman villa site in Alto Alentejo, Portugal.

 This site holds a villa complex central to our understanding of the complex processes of colonization and settlement in this part of the Roman Empire.
 Preliminary work at the site suggests a rich artifact assemblage dating to the first through the sixth century C.E.
 Work in prior seasons has begun to reveal the remains of numerous structures at Santa Susana, including both the domestic and productive spaces.
-We are especially interested in further excavation of the large bathing complex that we began to uncover in 2014.
+We are especially interested in further excavation of the large, first century C.E. domestic area that we began to uncover in 2014.

 Students will receive instruction in surveying techniques, excavation, the handling and processing of artifacts, and the recording of exposed architectural and stratigraphic features.
 Instruction in the field will be supplemented by regular field trips to sites in the region as well as weekly lectures and seminar-style discussions lead by members of our staff.
 No prior archaeological experience is necessary!

 Students with a particular interest in learning the ins and outs of field archaeology, artifact analysis, and their connection to the “classroom study” of the ancient Mediterranean are especially encouraged to apply.